mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

   Te: (To someone else  calling for attention)  No I’m helping ..
   (Te then follows Ch to his workstation to help him implement more levels.)

+When Te moves to Ch's game he playtests it and then looks at the code.
+He notes that Ch has added a variable for a fourth level but then goes on to demonstrate to to add an array representing the next level, and a conditional statement to select level 4 when level 3 is completed.
+At Te completes this work, Ch reads aloud the code which is being typed in.

 Ch is keen to make links to his existing experience of games making comparisons between Te's game, commercial games and his own.